-Weekly Assignments: Each topic will include a programming assignment.
-These will be due every Tuesday, using concepts from the previous week (and typically being an extension of the previous week's in-class activity).
+Weekly Collaborative Assignments: Each topic will include a programming assignment.
+These will be due every Tuesday, using concepts from the previous week (and typically being an extension of the previous week's in-class exercises).
 These are collaborative, meaning you can discuss solutions with other students, but you may not copy any code or answers - all code must be typed, compiled, and debugged by you.
 Note that while these are primarily programming assignments, some will include written questions to answer in a file submitted with your code.
-Like the in-class activities, each student will have a single GitHub repository for all weekly assignments, and must use a specific "Finished" commit message on their final submission, indicating that they are finished working and the submission is ready for grading (more information on this is in the first weekly assignment).
-Always check the GitHub website to make sure you really submitted what you think you submitted!

-Major Assignments/Project: There will be 3 or 4 larger programming assignments throughout the semester that will build to a single final project that incorporates several of the class topics.
-These major assignments are to be done on your own, and you may not discuss these with other students or any other person other than the instructor.
+Solo Assignments: There will be 4 or 5 programming assignments throughout the semester that you are expected to solve entirely on your own.
+You may not discuss these with other students or any other person other than the instructor.

 Exams: There will be one mid-term exam and one final exam.
-The midterm exam will be Tuesday, October 5 during the regular class time, and the final exam is scheduled according to the university final exam schedule (December 7, 12:00-3:00).
-Exams are online, and must be done at the scheduled time.
+The midterm exam will be March 9 during the regular class time, and the final exam is scheduled according to the university final exam schedule (May 6, 3:30-6:30).
+Exams are online, but must be done at the scheduled time.